stagehandshawn/EvoFaderWing/readme.md

 EvoFaderWing - ShawnR - stagehandshawn@gmail.com

+OSC control of grandma3 faders with motorized feedback and backlit faders, 20 encoders and 40 standard exec buttons.

 This is a WIP but is fully functional, this is not a guide yet as i just do not have the time to make one but here is a limited BOM.

 any questions can be asked to me at stagehandshawn@gmail.com, ill help when I can.

 There are pinouts in the images, and/or docs folders, this with picture should give you an idea of how youll want to route wires.

-I have not coded in year and was never great at it so i leaned on ai to make this happen so the code could use some work i'm sure, lol
+I have not coded in years and was never great at it so i leaned on ai to make this happen so the code could use some work i'm sure, lol

 Image 00_connections give an idea of layout